Jira automation: A complete guide for 2026

 3. Sending automated reminders and notifications

-Rule execution limits and pricing tiers
+Rule execution tiers and plan options

 Supercharging your Jira automation with AI